PipedreamHQ/workflow-builder-connect/README.md

-# AI Workflow Builder Template
+# AI Workflow Builder + Pipedream Connect

-A template for building your own AI-driven workflow automation platform.
-Built on top of Workflow DevKit, this template provides a complete visual workflow builder with real integrations and code generation capabilities.
+This fork shows how to extend the template with [Pipedream Connect](https://pipedream.com/connect) so you can add 10,000+ actions and triggers from 3,000+ apps.
+Built on top of Workflow DevKit, it provides a complete visual workflow builder with real integrations and code generation capabilities.
+Refer to Pipedream's docs [here](https://pipedream.com/docs/connect).

 ![AI Workflow Builder Screenshot](screenshot.png)